deepmodeling/DMFF/docs/user_guide/tutorial.md

         <Angle type1="ho" type2="oh" type3="ho" angle="1.7229890375688022" k="519.6528000000001"/>
     </HarmonicAngleForce>
     ```
     Every <Angle> tag defines a rule for creating harmonic angle interactions between triplets of atoms.
 Each tag may identify the atoms either by type (using the attributes type1, type2, …) or by class (using the attributes class1, class2, …).
-The force field identifies every set of three atoms in the system where the first is bonded to the second, and the second to the third.
+The force field identifies every set of three atoms in the System where the first is bonded to the second, and the second to the third.
 For each one, it searches for a rule whose atom types or atom classes match the three atoms.
 If it finds one, it calls addAngle() on the HarmonicAngleForce with the specified parameters.
 Otherwise, it ignores that set and continues. angle is the equilibrium angle in radians, and k is the spring constant in kJ/mol/radian2.

     To add a NonbondedForce to the System, include a tag that looks like this: